AaltoSciComp/scicomp-docs/triton/usagepolicy.rst

 You may request rectification of your data.
 However, most data is technical logging information which can not be removed or changed.

-You may cease using the cluster, remove your research data, and request your account be closed.
+You may cease using the cluster, remove your research data, and request your account be closed (this does not close your Aalto account because we do not control that), but historical usage data will remain for accounting purposes.
 Should technical errors in data be identified, a bug should be reported.

 You may access and extract your own data using the standard interfaces described in the user guide.

+Identifiable administrative metadata and accounting data is not transferred outside of the EU/EEA except under proper agreement.
+(We have to say that, but in reality identifiable data is never transferred out of Aalto or maybe the FGCI consortium in Finland).

-You may lodge a complaint with the Aalto data protection officer or the Finnish supervision authority `Tietosuoja
+You may lodge a complaint with the Aalto data protection officer (see Aalto privacy notices for up to date contact information) or the Finnish supervision authority `Tietosuoja
 <http://www.tietosuoja.fi/>`__.